 What It Does: Differentiating reading materials for students at varying levels can feel overwhelming, but Diffit makes it surprisingly easy.
 This free AI tool takes any text, and generates versions of that text at different complexity levels.

-Pricing: Diffit boasts a completely free version for teachers, which is robust enough to handle even heavy tasks.
+Pricing: Diffit boasts a completely free version for teachers.
 They do offer a Premium plan for school-wide licenses, but pricing requires a custom quote.
-For most educators, the free version is more than sufficient.

-Why Educators Like It: Differentiation usually takes a lot of teacher effort.
-Rewriting texts for multiple levels can be extremely time-consuming.
+Why Educators Like It: Rewriting texts for multiple levels can be extremely time-consuming.
 Diffit has been a game-changer for differentiated instruction because it does that work in seconds.

 Navigating the World of AI Teaching Tools: Where Do You Start?